 The connecting thread through such varied experiences is an uninterrupted devotion to music and words.
-Whether as a New Orleans street performer writing a song a day, or as a leader of the Portland underground classical scene working on his next opera, the craft of song has been Corbell’s religion – a cult of Orpheus, a devotion to the possibility that consciousness is beyond discourse, and that nothing hints at its ephemeral nature and transcendent potential like words becoming music.
+Whether as a New Orleans street performer writing a song a day, or as a leader of the Portland indepenent classical scene working on his next opera, the craft of song has been Corbell’s religion – a cult of Orpheus, a devotion to lyrical consciousness, a sense that nothing hints at our ephemeral nature and transcendent potential like words becoming music.

 With classical music, privilege is the elephant in the recital hall.
 As a bright young composition student drawn to the domain but coming unprepared from a lower-middle-class background, Corbell was sensitive to the invisible machinery of exclusion and hierarchy, and disappointed by the ivory-tower cerebralism of academic new music.
 Ultimately the culture drove him away from the academic world, and he embraced the underground and its wayward path of artistic discovery.